cakephp/upgrade/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.txt)

-Upgrade tools for CakePHP meant to facilitate migrating from CakePHP 2.x to 3.x.
+Upgrade tool as standalone application for CakePHP meant to facilitate migrating from CakePHP 2.x to 3.x.

 **Warning** This tool is still under development and doesn't handle all aspects of migrating.

+Note: When migrating from 1.x to 2.x you might want to look in the old [cakephp-upgrade plugin](https://github.com/dereuromark/cakephp-upgrade) instead.

 ## Installation